idahoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Do I Get Out of Paying Child Support in Idaho?

-Parents can get out of paying child support in Idaho automatically when the minor child reaches the age of eighteen.
-Parents who wish to terminate child support due to other reasons must provide substantial evidence for such action.
-The termination or modification of the support may arise from the parent’s plan to relocate to another country or a major change in parenting time.
+Parents can get out of paying child support in Idaho automatically when the minor child turns 18.
+Parents who wish to terminate child support due to other reasons are generally required to provide substantial evidence for such action.
+The termination or modification of the support may arise from the parent’s plan to relocate to another country or a significant change in parenting time.

-At its discretion, the court may also modify the support terms, if the parent establishes that the application of the child support guidelines is unfair or inappropriate in their case.
+The court may also modify the support terms at its discretion if the parent establishes that the application of the child support guidelines is unfair or inappropriate in their case.

 What is Back Child Support in Idaho?

-Back child support in Idaho is support payments that a parent obligated to pay failed to do so.
+Back child support in Idaho is support payments that a parent is obligated to pay but has failed to do so.
 Usually, the non-custodial parent owes back child support payments to the custodial parent.
-Interested persons can only collect back child support within five years, following the statute of limitations.
+Eligible persons may only collect back child support within 5 years, following the statute of limitations.

 How Do I Get Back Child Support Paid in Idaho?

-The Idaho Child Support Services are responsible for enforcing the orders and provisions of the child support laws.
-Individuals that want to get back child support paid in Idaho are to contact Child Support Services.
-Interested persons can apply for enforcement services by contacting the department phone line at (1–800) 356–9868.
-Alongside a filing fee of $25, parents can also file a mail to the address:
+The Idaho Child Support Services is responsible for enforcing the orders and provisions of the child support laws.
+Individuals who want to get back child support paid in Idaho may contact Child Support Services.
+Interested persons may apply for enforcement services by contacting the department phone line at (1–800) 356–9868.
+Alongside a filing fee of $25, parents may also file a mail to the address:

 Idaho Child Support Receipting Services